thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

   If we want the code to be more separated, because we have two distinct pieces of functionality, we separate the teams.

-  Although, if we have lots and lots of layers, lots and lots of superfluous objects, we might be better off to bring the code together, and bring the people together.
+  However, if we have lots and lots of layers, lots and lots of superfluous objects, we might be better off to bring the code together, and bring the people together.
 This will reflect in the software design.

 But the inverse is also true!